Founded by Dr. Margaret Mary Kearney, a former broadcast

 Fashion Show & Luncheon

-Relax and enjoy the view of the latest styles for women and children as you enjoy a tasty luncheon prepared by the chefs of The Springhaven Club (Wallingford, Pennsylvania).
+Relax and enjoy the view of the latest styles as you enjoy a tasty luncheon prepared by the chefs of Penn Oaks Golf Club (West Chester, PA).
 Try your luck on a variety of theme baskets and a cash raffle.
 All proceeds benefit the Dr. Margaret Mary Kearney Scholarship.
-Fashions provided by local boutiques and various young adult and children’s fashion establishments.
+Women’s fashions provided by Claire’s Fashions of Wilmington, Loft of Glen Mills, and children’s fashions by local establishments.